MichaelCurrin/docsify-js-template/README.md

 ### Use template readme

-If you clicked _Use this template_, then the last thing to do is use the template readme and delete this readme.
+If you clicked _Use this template_, followed the customize steps above, then the last thing to do is replace the project's README.md file with the template one.

 ```sh
 mv README.template.md README.md
 ```

+Then customize README.md as your own project.

 ## Setup and run